 We were told there is a waiting list to snag one of these coveted beer stein safes!

-Hofbrauhaus is huge, with several rooms filled with long communal tables, plus balcony seating outside.
+Hofbrauhaus is huge.
+It offers several rooms filled with long communal tables, plus additional balcony seating outside.
 And, no proper beer tour in Germany is complete without listening to a live oompa band: